adesh0011/Insurance-Risk-Claims-Analysis/README.md

 7. Fraud Detection	Highlight customers with high claim frequency or unusual claim amounts.

 8. Report Publishing	Publish dashboard to Power BI Service and share with stakeholders.

-10. Documentation	Prepare README, screenshots, and user guide for GitHub repository.